 Anaphylactic Reactions with Prograf Injection

 Anaphylactic reactions have occurred with injectables containing castor oil derivatives, including Prograf, in a small percentage of patients (0.6%).
 The exact cause of these reactions is not known.
-Prograf injection should be reserved for patients who are unable to take Prograf capsules [see INDICATIONS].
+Prograf injection should be reserved for patients who are unable to take Prograf capsules [see INDICATIONS AND USAGE].

 Patients receiving Prograf injection should be under continuous observation for at least the first 30 minutes following the start of the infusion and at frequent intervals thereafter.
 If signs or symptoms of anaphylaxis occur, the infusion should be stopped.
 An aqueous solution of epinephrine should be available at the bedside as well as a source of oxygen.